Kikiers/Mitsuss/README.md

   -  [Where can u find me u may ask?]
    I'm mostly with friends or by myself
-   Feel free to cuddle and hide [C+H] I do not mind I'm taken so please treat me as a friend and a human being and nothing more
+   Feel free to cuddle and hide [C+H] I do not mind

    INTs and Cuds/Kisses/boops